 He returned to British Columbia and was called to the bar in BC in 1974.
 From 1974 to 1977 Lyall practiced with the firm of Ladner Downs until he decided to hang out his own shingle and start the firm of Knott, Pollard, Morgan.
 Over five years in business, Knott and his partners grew the firm to 14 lawyers.
 Eventually, they were attracting substantial clients who needed more than the firm could provide.
 Seeking to serve their clients as best as they could, the firm went in with Clark Wilson.
 By that time, Clark Wilson had lost its founding partners and needed leadership to bring it forward and into its next generation in the Vancouver legal marketplace.
 In the end, both firms came out the merger with their weakness absolved by the strengths of their new partner.

-Lyall Knott’s career has enjoyed a fascinating evolution, involving many of the important event and projects that shaped British Columbia.
+Lyall Knott’s career has enjoyed a fascinating evolution, involving many of the important events and projects that shaped British Columbia.
 He considers working on Expo 86 as one of the first of those transformational experiences.
-Serving on the board of the event he had the opportunity to meet the Prince and Princess of Wales, but also had to face the reality that any error would be front page news.
+Serving on the board of the event, he had the opportunity to meet the Prince and Princess of Wales, but also had to face the reality that any error would be front page news.
 Thankfully, everything turned out well.
 “Things went pretty well and exceeded everybody’s expectations,” remarked Knott “and certainly those people that put themselves on the line were given a good pat on the back.”

 Knott also played a significant role in creating the Vancouver Airport Authority as we know it today.
 The airport had been managed by Transport Canada, meaning that planning and management was often influenced by the Minister in Ottawa.
 A relatively small group of locals had an idea to create the Airport Authority, so management could be localized, and set about executing that idea.
 Without a reference, Knott worked to establish the first airport authority in Canada at YVR, and watched the model spread nationally over the next decade.
-He recalls the start wasn’t easy, “you had to go into the markets without a guarantee from anybody without a balance sheet and borrow zillions and zillions of dollars…and the model worked”
+He recalls the start wasn’t easy, “you had to go into the markets without a guarantee from anybody without a balance sheet and borrow zillions and zillions of dollars…and the model worked.”

-Mr. Knott’s career has also included interesting work with the Rick Hansen Foundation, and the Vancouver Grizzlies.
+Mr. Knott’s career has also included interesting work with the Rick Hansen Foundation and the Vancouver Grizzlies.
 Considering his practice, he reflected “my social network and my professional network overlap a lot and that has been a source of great joy and huge reward.”
 One of the other experiences Knott found rewarding was serving as honorary counsel for the Republic of Tunisia in Vancouver, affording him a front row seat to Tunisia’s Arab spring and transition to democracy.

 From 2009 to 2012, Lyall Knott was appointed by the Prime Minister to serve as one of three Canadian Commissioners on the International Joint Commission pursuant to the Boundary Waters Treaty with the United States.
 He has served on the Board of Directors of The Vancouver Port Corporation and as Chair of the Board of Directors of Canada Place Corporation.